-“There is no evidence-based treatment currently for COVID-19” despite what politicians or media might say, notes Emilie Belley-Côté, co-coordinating investigator of the ACT COVID-19 study.
-“We’re only supporting patients, hoping their immune system will fight the virus for them and they will recover.”
+“There is currently no evidence-based treatment for COVID-19 despite what politicians or media might say,” notes Emilie Belley-Côté, the co-Principal Investigator of the ACT COVID-19 study.

-Richard Whitlock, the other co-coordinating investigator, adds: “This study has an adaptive design such that the promising emerging therapies can be rapidly implemented, and robust timely evidence established.”
+Richard Whitlock, the other co-PI, adds that “our study has an adaptive design, such that the promising emerging therapies can be rapidly implemented and robust, timely evidence established.”

-When Salim Yusuf, chair of the steering committee for ACT COVID-19, was approached in March by Whitlock about the urgent need for more ventilators at Hamilton hospitals due to the growing number of COVID-19 patients, they realized “what really needs to be done is something to prevent people from needing ventilation or dying,” Salim Yusuf told The Spectator.
+When Salim Yusuf, chair of the steering committee for the ACT COVID-19 study, was approached in mid-March by Whitlock about the urgent need for more ventilators at Hamilton hospitals due to the growing number of COVID-19 patients,” we realized, right away, that what is really needed is a way to prevent people from needing ventilation or dying,” Yusuf notes.

-They quickly joined forces with other leading researchers at PHRI – Sonia Anand, John Eikelboom, Jackie Bosch, Hertzel Gerstein, Darryl Leong – and experts within Master University including Dominik Mertz of the McMaster Infectious Diseases Division, and Mark Loeb, of the Pathology and Molecular Medicine Department at McMaster.
-The study is also supported by biostatistician and director of the Statistics Department at PHRI, Shrikant Bangdiwala.
+They quickly joined forces with other scientists at PHRI, as well as experts within Master University including Dominik Mertz of the McMaster Infectious Diseases Division, and Mark Loeb, of the Pathology and Molecular Medicine Department at McMaster.

-Follow news on this trial on Twitter using the hashtag #ACTCOVID19.
+Follow news on the study on Twitter using the hashtag #ACTCOVID19.